City-of-Helsinki/linkedevents/importers.md

 *helmet* is an importer for Helsinki Metropolitan Area Libraries.

-Basic example would be an event oranized by Helsinki city center library for children, which you can import with this importer.
+Basic example would be an event organized by Helsinki city center library for children, which you can import with this importer.

 ### What depends on it?
 If you want to populate the database with events organized by Helmet, you need *helmet* importer.